guidoschmidt/hicetnunc.wiki.backup/Troubleshooting.md

 ## My profile isn't loading

+## The OBJKTs I burned are still showing up in my assets

 ## I found a bug.
 How do I report it?
 Head over to the [github issues](https://github.com/hicetnunc2000/hicetnunc/issues) to see if the issue hasn't already been reported.
 If it hasn't, you can submit it.